rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-12-02-ec08fb39faf510b5-change-in-the-constituents-of-indices.md

 - UNIONBANK
 - YESBANK
 tags:
+- derivatives
+- futures-options
+- index-change
+- index-constituents
-- index-rebalancing
+- methodology-revision
 - nifty-bank
 - nifty-financial-services
-- methodology-revision
-- sebi-compliance
-- f-and-o
-- derivatives
-- index-constituents
+- sebi
 title: Change in the Constituents of Indices - Nifty Bank Index Revisions and New Inclusions
 ---